Best Things To Do in Lisbon

 Here, you will find the largest and most important tourist office in Lisbon.
 Although, you also have another one in the Foz Palace that is on Avda. da Liberdade and you have another one in the Rossio.

-Entrance fee is 3 euros.
+The entrance fee is 3 euros.
 The entrance is on one side of Via Augusta before entering the square on the left.

 Rossio Square

 Rossio Square is the second most important square in Lisbon.
-Its official name is Praça Dom Pedro IV in honor of the first emperor of Brazil and Portuguese king.
+Its official name is Praça Dom Pedro IV, in honor of the first emperor of Brazil and Portuguese king.

-In fact, the column with the bronze statue in the center of the square is in his honor.
+The column with the bronze statue in the center of the square is in his honor.

 This plaza has been one of the most important parts of Lisbon for centuries since this is where the important announcements of the city were announced, the important ceremonies were held, and even executions.
 This is also the site where the inquisition took place.